What is Vitamin A?

-As well, the vitamin helps bone-remodeling to occur as children grow taller, helping to destroy unneeded parts as the bone tissues are dismantled and reformed, bigger and better than before!
+Plus, the vitamin helps bone-remodeling to occur as children grow taller, helping to destroy unneeded parts as the bone tissues are dismantled and reformed, bigger and better than before!

-Finally, beta-carotene has the bonus of acting as an antioxidant in our bodies if it’s not converted to Vitamin A. Antioxidants help protect against disease!
+Finally, beta-carotene has the bonus of acting as an antioxidant in our bodies if it’s not converted to Vitamin A.

 Deficiency of Vitamin A would occur after one or two years of not consuming enough of the vitamin (or protein, which Vitamin A needs to be transported around the body as part of a lipoprotein).
 This is because we have an abundance of Vitamin A in our fat stores and in our liver.
-In children, the symptoms would show much sooner, because they are using their stores faster to grow!
+In children, the symptoms would show much sooner, because they are using their stores up faster in order to grow!